 State Summary

 In 2022, the Idaho Legislature passed legislation requiring a post-election audit after primary and general elections.
 Previously, Idaho only conducted an audit when a recount was required.
-The statute also requires the secretary of state to establish audit procedures by directive.
+In 2024, Idaho’s H.B.
+1, amended the state’s post-election audit law to clarify that the audit requires hand counting of ballots subject to audit.
+See Idaho Code § 34-1203A(1)(a).
+The state’s audit statute also requires the secretary of state to establish audit procedures by directive.
 The first such audit directive, which established audit procedures for the 2022 primary election, was issued in March 2022.
-Idaho Secretary of State’s Office: 2022 Primary Election Postelection Audit (March 2022) (hereinafter, “2022 Postelection Audit Directive”).
+Idaho Secretary of State’s Office: 2022 Primary Election Postelection Audit (September 2022) (hereinafter, “2022 Post-election Audit Directive”).

 The secretary of state randomly selects counties and precincts for audit and selects the contests.
-Eight counties of various sizes are randomly selected; for details see the “County & Precinct Selection Process” section of the 2022 Postelection Audit Directive.
-The precincts selected for audit should “not exceed five percent (5%) of the precincts in the county or one (1) precinct, whichever is greater.”
+Eight counties of various sizes are randomly selected.
+To ensure all counties audit over multiple elections, counties with fewer than 25,000 registered voters are removed from the selection process after being audited and returned to the audit draw after all counties under that threshold have received an audit.
+(Counties with 25,000 or more registered voters are continually eligible for audit.)
+Idaho Secretary of State’s Office: 2024 Primary Post-Election Audit Report (June 2024) (hereinafter, “2024 Primary Audit Report”).
+After the 2024 primary, two counties were excluded from the post-election audit selection process because the counties were conducting recounts.
+Precincts selected for the audit should not exceed 5% of the precincts in the county or one precinct, whichever is greater.
 Idaho Code § 34-1203A(1)(c)(ii).
 If fewer than 2,100 ballots are selected for audit in a county, additional precincts may be drawn, up to the full county.
 Id.

 Unless otherwise specified, references are to Idaho Code § 34-1203A.